Work Well, Stay Well to Avoid Covid-19

 It is increasingly difficult to avoid the risk of contracting Coronavirus for those who work facing the public, as more cases are reported every day.
 As any self-employed therapist or owner of a small business such as a salon will know, having to close for days or even weeks could spell disaster.
 However our blog focuses on some top tips to help you stay healthy and working while safe to do so…

 - Avoid contact with those who are ill or suspected of being ill with the virus.
 Ask all clients who are showing symptoms such as a new, persistent cough or fever to cancel their appointment at the earliest opportunity by telephone (and not to come into the salon) to reduce the risk of contact with the virus.
-Call them after 3-4 days to see how they are recovering and to reschedule their appointments.
+Call them after 3-4 days to see how they are recovering and to reschedule their appointments for when they are feeling better and out of any required self-isolation.
 This not only builds rapport by caring for your clients but also keeps your business thriving.

 - Ensure all coughs and sneezes (both yourself and clients) are caught in a tissue that should be disposed of immediately within a lined bin.
 Ideally have a pedal bin to avoid touching the bin lid.
 Provide tissues within all areas of the salon including your work area at all times and hand sanitising gel.